 Strength & Conditioning Coach

-Kayla is originally from Windsor, Ontario and comes to us from completing after working with a long list of Alberta athletes in Calgary over the past 4 years.
+James is originally from Windsor, Ontario and comes to us from completing after working with a long list of Alberta athletes in Calgary over the past 4 years.

-Kayla has a background in Varsity sport as the Captain of the University of Windsor Lancers Women’s Hockey Team and a wealth of experience working in Strength and Conditioning, most recently with the Australian Institute of Sport.
-Kayla will be overseeing all our strength & conditioning activities.
+James has a background in Varsity sport with the University of Windsor Lancers Football Team and has additional training in NCCP Olympic Lifting (Level 1 trained) and Functional Movement Screen Level 1 & 2.
+James will be overseeing all our strength & conditioning activities.

 Matthew Bain MEd, MA

 Mental Performance Consultant (MPC)

 Matt is currently a certified Mental Performance Consultant with the Canadian Sport Psychology Association (CSPA) and a Registered Provisional Psychologist with the College of Alberta Psychologists.
 Matt holds an undergraduate degree from the University of Alberta in Recreation Therapy, a Masters degree from the University of Calgary in Education, and a Masters degree in Sport and Exercise Psychology from Argosy University and is currently doing his PhD in Sport Psychology with the University of Queensland with a focus on motivation, high performance sport, and coaching efficacy.
 Matt works with individuals, teams, coaches at the local, provincial, national, and international levels of sport.